cs1302uga/cs1302-ce23/README.md

    did not need to manually compile the files according their dependencies -- Maven did it for you!

 1. Run the `cs1302.ce23.StreamPractice` class.
 Be sure to specify the class path correctly based on the output provided by Maven during its `compile` phase.
-If it worked, then congratulations on creating a Maven project for a set of existing source code files!
+If it worked, you will see the output from 10 randomly created `Employee` objects' `toString` method.
+We will use these objects to practice with Java streams in the next checkpoint.
+Congratulations on creating a Maven project for a set of existing source code files!

 **CHECKPOINT**

+Now that our code compiles and runs, let's practice with the Java Stream API.
+You should not use loops unless a step explicitly asks you to use loops.

+1. Print all level 3 employees.

+1. Print the salaries of all employees that make over 100K.

+1. Write a method called `getNetIncome` that returns the net income for an employee.
+   (TODO: make this a static method in `StreamPractice` or an instance method of `Employee`?)
-An employee’s net income is defined as their gross income
-minus their deductions.
-For example, an employee with a
-gross income of 100 and two deductions {0.1, 0.25} has a
-net income of 100 − 100(0.1 + 0.25) = 65.
-Write a code snippet
+   An employee’s net income is defined as their gross income minus their deductions.
+For example, an employee with a gross income of 100 and two deductions {0.1, 0.25} has a net income of 100 − 100(0.1 + 0.25) = 65.

-that, given a java.util.List of Employee objects called array,
-prints the sum of the net incomes for all high earning level 2
-employees using the Java Stream API.
-A high earning employee
-is one with a net income exceeding 100,000.
-You may
-write extra methods, if needed.
-You may not use loops.
+1. Write code that prints the sum of the net incomes for all high earning level 2 employees using the Java Stream API.
+A high earning employee is one with a net income exceeding 100,000.
+You may write extra methods, if needed.
+Again, no loops.

+1. Sure, streams can be tricky at first but they are an extremely powerful tool.
+Now, try to write a solution to the previous step using loops (no streams).
+Don't call any methods that use streams in your solution to this step.
+Which solution do you prefer?

 **CHECKPOINT**